fishforwish/fgc/notes.md

 other issues:
 + to decide if to include the following avriable at the community level:  wealth, education and media use
++ To confirm:  gender awareness (att) was coded as no=0, DK=1 and yes=2.
+It means the higher the score is, the LESS aware of gender equality a woman feels.
+FGC bene (no=0, yes=1):  the higher the score, the stronger in believing FGC beneifts.
+Media use (not at all=0..., almost everyday=3):  the higher the score, the more in using media.

 decision: